 Stephen P. Sonnenberg, Esq. has deep experience in understanding and resolving complex labor and employment disputes.
-Mr. Sonnenberg’s unique background, which allows him to understand both plaintiff and defendant concerns, comes from the practice of law, experience as a mediator, and prior experience as a psychotherapist.
+Mr. Sonnenberg’s unique background, which allows him to understand both plaintiff and defendant concerns, comes from the practice of law in both California and New York, his experience as a mediator, and prior experience as a psychotherapist.
 He is also a member of the JAMS Title IX panel.
 Mr. Sonnenberg is known for his attention to detail, thoughtful approach to emotion-laden disputes, and demeanor conducive to settlement.
+He is a member of the New York Bar and the State Bar of California and has resolved numerous disputes nationwide.

-Mr. Sonnenberg has mediated numerous Fair Labor Standards Act (FLSA) and state law wage and hour collective and class actions involving employees and companies in the retail, hospitality, technology, health care and transportation industries, among others.
-These actions have involved state-specific, multi-state and nationwide claims.
-When mediating a putative or certified collective or class action Mr. Sonnenberg draws upon not only his prior experience mediating complex class claims but his earlier practice litigating wage and hour matters in both California and New York.
+In addition to mediating a wide variety of discrimination, harassment and retaliation actions, Mr. Sonnenberg has mediated numerous Fair Labor Standards Act (FLSA) and state law wage and hour collective and class actions.
+These have involved employees and companies in the technology, media and entertainment, retail, hospitality, health care and transportation industries, among others.
+These actions have included state-specific, multi-state and nationwide claims.
+When mediating a putative or certified collective or class action matter, Mr. Sonnenberg not only draws upon his prior experience mediating complex class claims, but also his earlier practice litigating wage and hour matters in both California and New York.

 Mr. Sonnenberg practiced labor and employment law at the highest levels for 25 years at Paul Hastings, a prominent AMLAW 100 firm, and achieved a prestigious ranking from Chambers USA, within the Labor & Employment band.
 Leadership roles at the firm included a term as Chair of the New York Employment Law Practice (2014-2017), Vice Chair of the Employment Law Department (International) (2003-2014) and Co-Chair of the Employment Law Department’s national wage and hour law practice (2005-2014).
-Resident for an equal amount of time in the firm’s Los Angeles and New York offices, Mr. Sonnenberg represented and advised clients in a wide range of employment disputes, including retaliation, wrongful discharge, restrictive covenant, discrimination and harassment lawsuits, as well as wage and hour class and collective actions.
-He has also overseen and conducted privileged internal investigations in response to complaints of misconduct.
+Resident for an equal amount of time in the firm’s Los Angeles and New York offices, Mr. Sonnenberg represented and advised clients in a wide range of employment disputes, including multi-state class and collective actions.
+He has resolved numerous labor and employment disputes on both the East Coast and in California, including a variety of matters within the media and entertainment industry.

 Mr. Sonnenberg has mediated numerous matters not only at JAMS but as a member of the Mediation Panels of the U.S. District Court, Southern and Eastern Districts of New York.
 He has taught employment law to members of the federal judiciary through the Federal Judicial Center, has provided employment law training and advice in a variety of settings, and is an adjunct faculty member at Cardozo Law School.